psypete/public-bin/src/networking/check-ssl/README.txt

 All of the stuff in this directory works.

+The Makefile and associated scripts in this directory can be used to scan a list of IP addresses for HTTPS servers, grab the certificates, and verify they are properly signed by a trusted Certificate Authority.
+It does not examine whether they are expired, though an additional script that generates a CSV-format report does.
+Check the Makefile for an idea how it all works.

 Useful scripts:

  * csv_report_of_certs.pl       - Given a list of certificates, prints a CSV